CS-DS-125/125book/source/05-StringsListsAndFiles/Strings.rst

 .. index:: dot notation

 Methods, like any other function, can be called to execute them.
-Calling a method is similar to calling a function (it takes arguments and returns a value) but to access a method within an object, we use :ref:`dot notation
+Calling a method is similar to calling a function (it takes arguments and can return a value), but to access a method within an object, we use :ref:`dot notation
 <dot-notation>` just like when accessing functions within modules.

 .. index:: upper() method